Oregon Paid Family and Medical Leave

 • Follows home unit's call-in procedures.

 • Coordinates top-off leave usage with unit payroll administrator.
+Employee must report leave usage to receive top-off pay from UO.

 • Consistently checks preferred email for leave-related communications from UO Benefits.